sf-wdi-40/schedule/homework.md

 ## Friday, August 25
 1. The [Spotify Lab](https://github.com/SF-WDI-LABS/spotify-search-lab)!
 Make a music search app using jQuery, AJAX, and the Spotify API.
 You'll be using Spotify's search endpoint to search for tracks (songs).
+2. If you finish the Spotify Lab try refactoring your racing game or read some more documentation on Nodejs.
+3. Add tests to your Spotify lab.
+Pick a function that you've written, and figure out how to test that its inputs/outputs work they way you intended.

 ## Thursday, August 24
 1. [GeoQuakes](https://github.com/SF-WDI-LABS/geoquakes)!
 It's awesome and fun!